 The overall economic impact of COVID-19 is a 2.2 percent decline in GDP.
 The economy is estimated to have declined by 1.8 percent in FY20, grown by 1.1 percent in FY21, and to have fallen by a further 1.5 percent in FY22, bringing the total impact of COVID-19 to a 2.2 percent decline over the three years, see Figure 11.
-That overall economic impact of COVID-19 is less than half of the significant projected decline2 of 5.5 percent.
+That overall economic impact of COVID-19 is less than half of the significant projected decline of 5.5 percent.
+Figure 11: GDP Growth and Level, FY15 Prices GDP falls by 1.6 percent over the FY19-FY22 period, but is expected to recover in FY23

 Figure 12 provides further information on the impact of COVID-19 by major economic sectors.
-It shows the growth in commercial fisheries3, non-fisheries private sector, and public sector during the FY19-FY23 period.
-There was a surge in commercial fisheries in FY19 when Pan Pacific added 3 new purse seiners to its fleet4, but a contraction in FY20 as the loining plant closed.
+It shows the growth in commercial fisheries, non-fisheries private sector, and public sector during the FY19-FY23 period.
+There was a surge in commercial fisheries in FY19 when Pan Pacific added 3 new purse seiners to its fleet, but a contraction in FY20 as the loining plant closed.
 In FY21, commercial fisheries recorded a favorable outcome.
 However, the remaining non-fisheries private sector contracted significantly during COVID-19, leading to a sizeable loss in economic activity of 7.8 percent in the sector.
 The public sector mitigated that contraction during COVID-19 and grew by 2.5 percent, mitigating the impact of the contraction in the non-fisheries private sector.